Mistakes humans make with data – mistake #1: using public Wi-Fi

 So why is it risky to connect to public Wi-Fi?
-There are many risks but here are just a few of them.
+There are many risks but here are just three of them.

 A Man-in-the-Middle (MitM) attack is the equivalent of having someone eavesdropping your conversations.
 After connecting to the public Wi-Fi offered by the café, an attacker can intercept data transmission between two unprotected endpoints, essentially getting in the middle – ‘sniffing’ your data while you’re sipping a cappuccino.